Actipro/WPF-Controls/Documentation/topics/navigation/breadcrumb-features/progressbar.md

 *The Breadcrumb control using the Aero theme with the bottom control in edit mode*

 The progress bar spans the entire height and width of the [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb) control, including the area reserved for the [action buttons](action-buttons.md).
-Therefore, if an action button does not have a transparent background then it will hide a portion of the progress bar.
+Therefore, if an action button does not have a transparent background, then it will hide a portion of the progress bar.
 The [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb) uses [PopupButton](xref:@ActiproUIRoot.Controls.PopupButton) controls internally, and it is recommended that the [PopupButton](xref:@ActiproUIRoot.Controls.PopupButton) control (with its transparency mode enabled) be used for custom action buttons as well.

 This sample code shows how to create a [PopupButton](xref:@ActiproUIRoot.Controls.PopupButton) which can be used as an action button: